reversoid/try-nestjs-microservices/README.md

 # School

-This is my first microservice app that I created during the 1-month course.
+This is my first microservice app for online-school that I created during the 1-month [course](https://stepik.org/course/117212/promo)

 Stack: NestJs, RabbitMQ, MongoDB.